-The Sea of Galilee is one of the most central areas to the ministry of Yeshua during His life on Earth.
-Nearly 70% of Yeshua’s ministry took place near, beside, or even on top of (literally) this body of water.
+The Sea of Galilee is one of the most central areas to the ministry of Jesus during His life on Earth.
+Nearly 70% of Jesus’ ministry took place near, beside, or even on top of (literally) this body of water.

 What is the Sea of Galilee?

-Going through the Gospels, here are some of the landmark events of Yeshua’s ministry that happened near the Sea of Galilee:
+According to the Gospels, here are some of the significant locations where Jesus ministered to the people near the Sea of Galilee:

 Mt. of Beatitudes and Tabgha

-This northern point of the sea is where Yeshua gave His most well-known teaching.
-It is commonly called the Sermon on the Mount (Matthew 5-7).
-The Mount on the other hand takes its name from the blessings Yeshua listed at the beginning.
+This northern point of the sea is where Jesus gave His most well-known teaching.
+This address is commonly called the Sermon on the Mount (Matthew 5-7).
+The Mount on the other hand takes its name from the blessings that Jesus listed at the beginning of His speech.

-A site nearby called Tabgha commemorates Yeshua feeding the 5,000 (Mark 6).
-The church in Tabgha is famous for its mosaic near the altar of the bread and fish that Yeshua multiplied.
+A site nearby called Tabgha commemorates Jesus feeding the 5,000 (Mark 6).
+The church in this small parish is famous for its mosaic near the altar.
+It displays the bread and fish that Jesus multiplied.

-Also on the northern shore of the sea, Capernaum is the town where Yeshua called Peter and Andrew to be his disciples (Matthew 4).
-Many see this as the “home base” of Yeshua’s ministry.
+Also on the northern shore of the sea, Capernaum is the town near which Jesus called Peter and Andrew to be His disciples (Matthew 4).
+Many see this as the “home base” of Jesus’ ministry.

-Here Yeshua healed the servant of the Roman centurion (Matthew 8).
+Here Jesus healed the servant of the Roman centurion (Matthew 8).
 And also where the paralytic was lowered from the roof and healed (Matthew 9).

 Today’s Capernaum holds the remains of a synagogue that dates back to the days of Yeshua’s life on Earth.
-Its ruins could have been Peter’s home.
+Somewhere among the ruins of this ancient town could have been Peter’s home.

 Located near the northeastern area of the sea, the place became known after Yeshua healed a man there who was born blind.
-Yeshua used His spittle and laid hands on him, giving him sight.
-This is the same man who first replied to Jesus that he saw men as trees walking.
-(Mark 8)
+Jesus used His spittle and laid hands on him, giving him sight.
+This is the same man who first replied to Jesus that he saw men as trees walking (Mark 8).